A Caveat and Affiliates

 Never concern yourself with wounding the parent plant — cutaway!
 Since there’s no new growth starting up, you won’t hurt it any further by cutting it back to its roots.
 In fact, it will probably grow healthier with less foliage!
 If you’ve been watering it regularly, it should be almost as moist as a freshly watered plant.

-Propagating Boston Ferns After Rain
+Propagating Boston Ferns After Rain or Watering

 If you choose to propagate your Boston ferns during their dormant period, wait until the plants have had a good drenching.
 Then cut three to six 2-4 inch sections from each rhizome using a sharp knife or razor blade.
 Be sure that each section has one terminal bud on it.
 Again, don’t worry about wounding the parent plant — cutaway!
 If you haven’t been watering your plants regularly, now is a perfect time!